MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 Sets email attestation to required.

-If people who use a verification code have selected to "stay signed in" in the browser, they must prove they can still access the account they used to redeem the sharing invitation.
-You can set the number of days for email attestation with -EmailAttestationReAuthDays.
+If people who use a verification code select to "stay signed in" in the browser, they must prove that they can access the same account that they used to redeem the sharing invitation.
+You can set the number of days for email attestation with **-EmailAttestationReAuthDays**.
 This setting affects only ad-hoc external recipients.

 ```yaml
 Type: Boolean